 Unfortunately, in the world of Amazon, you have some bad actors in the mix.
 These are sellers and programmers who boost their businesses and harm the businesses of others by utilizing tactics that violate Amazon’s Terms of Service.
 This often takes the form of creating counterfeit products, failing to ship goods as promised, or hijacking Amazon listings.
 If you suspect malicious meddling, document the incidents and report those infringements to Amazon.
 When it comes to legitimate product complaints, attend to those quickly, effectively, and publicly.
 Make it right and show that you made it right.

 Not sure if you’ve been targeted by black-hat tacticians?
 Check out our webinar with Jeff Cohen and Davide Nicolucci to find out more.
 And be sure to download our comprehensive black-hat terms guide to learn all about what you should be on the lookout for.

 Many times, you can connect a customer review with a particular order ID, but this isn’t always the case.
 Unfortunately, determining malicious meddling when it comes to negative reviews on Amazon requires some gut instinct and understanding of your category.
 If you have a new “just-launched seller” competitor on the scene in tandem with a high volume of negative reviews, it’s possible that something is awry.
 If you had a new shipment sent to FBA and get a high volume of negative reviews, it’s possible they’re legitimate claims and you may need to pull the shipment due to a defect.
 Regardless, any sign of a problem requires quick investigation and correction.

-Responding to Positive Reviews:
+Responding to Positive Reviews on Amazon